ARO Custom domain with cert-manager and LetsEncrypt

 Create subscription for cert-manager operator

-It will take a few minutes for this operator to install and complete it’s set up.
+It will take a few minutes for this operator to install and complete its set up.
 May be a good time to take a coffee break :)

 Wait for cert-manager operator to finish installing.

 Our next steps can’t complete until the operator has finished installing.
-I recommend that you log in to your cluster console with the URL and credentials you captured after you ran the az aro create and view the installed operators to see that everything is complete and successful.
+We recommend that you log in to your cluster console with the URL and credentials you captured after you ran the az aro create and view the installed operators to see that everything is complete and successful.

 Configure cert-manager LetsEncrypt